 The Text category contains functions that work with the text in arguments using tasks like converting text to lowercase (LOWER) or replacing text (REPLACE).

 Functions in the Logical category check arguments for a value or condition.
-For example, if an order is over $50 add $4.99 for shipping, but if it is over $100, do not charge for shipping (IF).
+For example, if an order is more than $50 add $4.99 for shipping, but if it is more than $100 do not charge for shipping (IF).

 The Insert Function command allows you to easily search for a command by entering a description of what you are looking for.

-- From the Function Library group, select the function category you desire.
-In this example, we will choose Date & Time.
+- From the Function Library group, select the function category you want.
+In this example, we'll choose Date & Time.

 - Select the desired function from the Date & Time drop-down menu.
-We will choose the NETWORKDAYS function to count the days between the order date and receive date in our worksheet.
+We'll choose the NETWORKDAYS function to count the days between the order date and receive date in our worksheet.

 Function Library Date & Time category

 - The Function Arguments dialog box will appear.
-Insert the cursor in the first field and then enter or select the cell(s) you desire (G6, for example).
+Insert the cursor in the first field, then enter or select the cell(s) you want (G6, for example).

-- Insert the cursor in the next field and then enter or select the cell(s) you desire (H6, for example).
+- Insert the cursor in the next field, then enter or select the cell(s) you want (H6, for example).

 Selecting cell for the End_date field

-- Click OK and the result will appear.
-Our results show that it took 5 days to receive the order.
+- Click OK, and the result will appear.
+Our results show that it took five days to receive the order.